MonteFloyd/DotNetOptimizations/Memory/README.md

 ![10M](https://raw.githubusercontent.com/MonteFloyd/DotNetOptimizations/master/images/layout10M.png)

-Honestly I am not confident about my method of testing here, the results were close to what I expected but still there may be something wrong with my method.
+Honestly I am not confident about my method of testing here, the results were closer than what I expected but still there may be something wrong with my method.
 I am also not sure about 0 Allocated part in my tests.

 ### Marshal.AllocHGlobal